bitsandsalsa/lxd_gui_container/README.md

 7. xpra commandline options

    See all options with `xpra --help`.
 The man page has more details, but is missing some options.

+8. Errors creating the container

+  The "suite" in the APT repo line for xpra may be pointing to the wrong Ubuntu distribution.
+Check what distribution the container is (`lsb_release -c`) and match with the cloud config YAML file.

+9. An extra launcher icon is created for the app after attaching

+  Add a "StartupWMClass" key to the desktop file and set its value to the value reported by `xprop 8s ' $0\n' WM_CLASS | cut -f2 -d' '`.
+You can also force a temporary class on the window by running `xprop -f WM_CLASS 8s -set WM_CLASS my-app`.
+This would have to be set each time the app was run and actually this method doesn't properly set the WM_CLASS value because `xprop` cannot set a tuple value which WM_CLASS is.